Metodi Shatorov: During WWII

 During World War II, after the Bulgarian takeover of Vardar Macedonia in April 1941, the local communists fell in the sphere of influence of the BCP under his leadership.
 The Macedonian Regional Committee refused to remain in contact with the CPY and linked up with BCP as soon as the invasion of Yugoslavia started.
 Shatorov also renamed the committee as "Regional Committee of the Workers' Party in Macedonia" and expelled its two ethnic Serbian members.
-The BCP supported the idea of a independent and unified Macedonia, contrary to the stance of the CPY.
+The BCP supported the idea of an independent and unified Macedonia, contrary to the stance of the CPY.
 Shatorov refused to distribute the proclamation of the CPY which called for military action against the Bulgarians.
 He became prominent with his anti-Serbian political views and adopted a stance in favor of a Soviet Macedonia and of waiting for the Red Army, thus got into a conflict with the CPY.
 His anti-Yugoslav and pro-Bulgarian actions made CPY's leadership to send two of its commissioners, Mara Naceva and Lazar Koliševski, to Macedonia.
 The Yugoslavs referred to him as "the Old Bulgarian".
 As a Bulgarophile, Shatorov was reluctant to resist against the Bulgarians, arguing that the conditions were not sufficient, as most Macedonians then were not willing to fight due to their resentment against the old Yugoslavia.
 For Shatorov, the "occupiers" were the Serbs, not the Bulgarians.
 BCP also was of the view that the locals were not ready to fight for the same reason.